nushell/nushell.github.io/book/shells_in_shells.md

 ## Exiting the shell

-You can leave a shell you have [`enter`](/commands/docs/enter.md)ed using the [`exit`](/commands/docs/exit.md) command.
+You can leave a shell you have [`enter`](/commands/docs/enter.md)ed using the `dexit` command.
 If this is the last open shell, Nu will quit.

-You can always quit Nu, even if multiple shells are active by passing the `--now` flag to the exit command.
-Like so: `exit --now`
+You can always quit Nu, even if multiple shells are active, using `exit`.